Varieties covered by affine spaces, uniformly rational varieties and their cones: Introduction

 \subsection{Varieties of class $\cA_0$}

-One says that a variety $X$ belongs to class $\cA_0$ if there is an open cover $\{A_i\}$ on $X$ by affine cells $A_i\simeq\A^n$ where $n=\dim(X)$.
-It is well known that a variety of class $\cA_0$ is elliptic; see e.g. \cite[Sec.
+One says that a variety $X$ belongs to class $\cA_0$ if there is an open cover $\{A_i\}$ on $X$ by affine cells $A_i\simeq\A^n$ where $n=\dim(X)$; {see \cite[Definition 2.3]{For06}.}\footnote{ A variety of class $\cA_0$ is also said to be \emph{$A$-covered}, see \cite[Definition 4]{APS14}. } It is well known that a variety of class~$\cA_0$ is elliptic; see, e.g., \cite[Sec.
 3.5]{Gro89}.
-The blowup of a variety of class $\cA_0$ in a point is again a variety of class $\cA_0$, see \cite[3.5D]{Gro89}.
+The blowup of a variety of class $\cA_0$ in a point is again a variety of class~$\cA_0$, see \cite[3.5D]{Gro89}.
 More generally, suppose $X$ is a variety of class $\cA_0$ and $Z\subset X$ is a closed subvariety such that the pair $(A_i, Z\cap A_i)$ is isomorphic for any $i$ to a pair $(\A^n, \A^k)$ with $n-k\ge 2$; in this case $Z$ is called a \emph{linear subvariety of $X$}.
 The blowup of a linear subvariety $Z$ in $X$ results again in a variety of class $\cA_0$, see \cite[Section~4, Statement~9]{APS14}.